-To walk amongst its remains is to pick your way through history dating from Mycenaean times, in the 3rd millennium BC.
+Exploring the UNESCO-protected World Heritage Site, you walk through history dating from Mycenaean times, in the 3rd millennium BC.
 However, Delos’ peak was from the 6th-1st century BC, amidst a constant interplay of Athenian and Roman domination – interspersed by the influence of powerful Cycladic neighbours, such as Naxos and Paros.

 The Temple of Delians

 Apollo can have had no qualms with the Delians.
-Three temples were dedicated to him, the largest of which is The Temple of Delians – or the Great Temple.
+Three temples were dedicated to Greek mythology’s sun god, the largest of which is The Temple of Delians – or the Great Temple.
 Built between 476-314BC, it’s an example of Doric architecture, with colonnades on all four sides.
-Only remnants remain of the colossal Kouros of Apollo that once stood next to it.
-But there are other well preserved places of worship, amongst them the Temple of Hera and the Temple of Isis (in the Sanctuary of the Foreign Gods, at the foot of Mt Kynthos).
+We are left with only remnants of the colossal Kouros of Apollo that once stood next to it.
+But there are other well-preserved places of worship, amongst them the Temple of Hera and the Temple of Isis (in the Sanctuary of the Foreign Gods, at the foot of Mt Kynthos).

 Possibly the best known image from Delos.
-Today only seven of the dozen or so marble lions remain (some almost complete, others only in part), but the grandeur of the avenue that served as a tribute to the Naxians is clear for all to see.
+Today only seven of the dozen or so marble lions remain (some almost complete, others only in part), but the grandeur of the avenue of sculptures gifted as a tribute by the Naxians is clear for all to see.
 The lions are replicas but the originals are in the island’s museum.

-What impresses above all is the feeling of everyday life here.
-The Ancient Theatre isn’t just a well preserved 5,500-seat amphitheatre.
+What impresses most is how the ancient world come to life on Delos.
+The Ancient Theatre isn’t just a well-preserved 5,500-seat amphitheatre.
 Its location, with wonderful sea views, was clearly part of the experience.

 Daily life on Delos

-The Minoan Fountain was where locals stocked up on water, and there are not one by two marketplaces (or agoras) and a gymnasium.
+The Minoan Fountain was where locals stocked up on water, and there is not one but two marketplaces (or agoras) and a gymnasium.
 Meanwhile, the most impressive of the many residences is the House of Dionysos, famous for its intricate floor mosaic of Dionysus riding a tiger.

 There are yet more mosaics – along with murals, furniture, vessels and other artefacts – in the Archaeological Museum.